Section of the De Bayonneville Map of Marienward

 Elizabeth van der Hoeven married Jurien Calyer about 1667 and they lived in Kinderhook for several years before moving to Brooklyn.

 Neeltje van Der Hoeven lived in Albany and was at her mother's home in 1684.
-Little is known of her.
+Thre are only a few references to her.

 The sixth child remains a mystery.
-She may have been Jantgen, daughter of Cornelis Gijsbertsen, mentioned in the register of members of the Beesd Church in 1659 or, as Ledley suggests, Hadduwina(Edwina?)
-Vanderhoven who witnessed a baptism at the New York DRC in 1684.
+She may have been Jantgen, daughter of Cornelis Gijsbertsen, mentioned in the register of members of the Beesd Church in 1659 or, as Wilson Ledley suggests, Hadduwina(Edwina?)
+Vanderhoven who witnessed a baptism at the New York Dutch Reformed Church in 1684.

 Fairfield (Gansegaat) Dutch Reformed Church, Essex Co NJ